michaelscutari/michaelscutari.github.io/_projects/demo.md

 ---
 title: "Markdown Demo"
-date: 2025-01-01
+date: 2025-01-20
 category: "personal"  # or "personal"
 priority: 4
 header_image: "/assets/images/tower.jpg"
-description: "Open source, 10 degrees of freedom humanoid robot.
-I directed design of electrical and control systems."
+description: "This website is an open-source way for students to share their projects.
+Learn how I made it!"
 layout: "project"  # We'll create a project layout or use default
 technologies:
-  - Python
+  - HTML
-  - PyTorch
+  - CSS
-  - Flask
+  - Webdev
 ---

 # Introduction